Jesus’ Ancestry: 1:1-17.

 (Read Matt 1:18-25; Luke 1:26-38; John 1:1-14)

 Mary was engaged to be married to Joseph.
 Among Jews, marriage vows were made at the betrothal or engagement.
 Once engaged only a legal divorce could end the vows already made.
 It was during this interval, Mary was found with the child.
 Her pregnancy naturally would have been assumed to be the result of fornication (John 8:41).
-It was punishable by death (Deut 22:23).
+It was punishable by death (Deuteronomy 22:23).
 Being a just man Joseph decided to divorce Mary privately.
 But an angel of the Lord appeared to him in a dream and said, “Joseph, son of David, do not fear to take Mary as your wife, she is conceived by the Holy Spirit, she will have a son and you shall call his name Jesus, for he will save his people from their sins” (Matt 1:21).
 The name Jesus means “Jehovah saves”.
 Jesus is the Savior of the world.
 The purpose of his coming was to save sinners (Luke 19:10).
-Everyone has sinned against God and come short of the glory of God (Rom 3:23).
+Everyone has sinned against God and came short of the glory of God (Rom 3:23).
 In Jesus' birth the promise of Isaiah 7:14 was fulfilled.
 Jesus is the "Immanuel" which means “God with us”.
 This title reveals his deity.
-The greatest blessing is that God lives among his people (Ex 29:46).
+In the Old Testament, the greatest blessing was when God dwelt among them people (Ex 29:46).
 When Jesus was among his people, God himself was with them (Matt 8:23-27).
 Joseph took Mary as his wife.
 She remained a virgin until her son was born.
 The virgin birth of Jesus is the most essential christian doctrine.
 No subject created more controversy than this doctrine.
 Jesus’ virgin birth protects his deity and preserve his humanity.
-It spares him from the curse of Jechoniah (Matt 1:11; Jer 22:30).
+It spares him from the curse of Jechoniah (Matt 1:11; Jeremiah 22:30).
 God sent his Son to provide salvation from sin and to restore our broken relationship with him.
-Also God sent Jesus to be with us so that you don't have to live in isolation from God.
+Also God sent Jesus to be with us so that we don't have to live in isolation from God.
 Jesus is the only remedy for sin and death.
 He promised to his disciples that he will be with them always even to the end of the age (Matt 28:20).
-That is the message of the gospel.
+This is the message of the gospel.
+Have you received Jesus Christ as your Lord and Savior?
 Ask God to bring Jesus into your life.
-Do you know Jesus Christ as your Lord and Savior?